IRAN-CONTRA: STILL A MYSTERY. Part 4: Did US Intelligence control media and academia?

 At a descriptive level, what was Iran-Contra?

-Until recently I was a college professor, and, in my experience, even most college students who study political science and international relations have a dim understanding of what happened even at a bare-bones descriptive level (I asked them).
-And that’s when Iran-Contra registers at all, which, for many, it just doesn’t.
+Until recently I was a college professor, and, in my experience, even most college students who study political science and international relations have a dim understanding of what happened even at a bare-bones descriptive level (I have asked them).
+And thatโs when Iran-Contra registers at all, which, for many, it just doesnโt.

 How did Reagan-Bush get away with that?

-When caught red-handed, in 1986, Reagan-Bush excused their criminal behavior by claiming that their secret and illegal weapons transfers to Iran had been well-intentioned ransom payments to free Hezbollah-held US hostages in Lebanon.
-The alleged logic: since the Lebanese terrorist group Hezbollah was spawned by the Iranian Revolutionary Guard (IRG), Reagan-Bush had sent billions in weapons to Khomeini in order to beg him for his influence on Hezbollah to free that handful of hostages.
+When caught red-handed sending secret weapons to the Iranian jihadi terrorists, in 1986, Reagan-Bush excused their criminal behavior by claiming these were well-intentioned ransom payments to free Hezbollah-held US hostages in Lebanon.
+The โlogicโ of that went like this: since the Lebanese terrorist group Hezbollah was spawned by the Iranian Revolutionary Guard Corps (IRGC), Reagan-Bush had sent billions in weapons to Khomeini in order to beg him for his influence on Hezbollah to free that handful of hostages.

-The congressional investigators and the media cooperated with this narrative while Reagan-Bush were still in office, even though the proferred excuse was, on its face, perfectly absurd.
+The congressional investigators and the media all cooperated with this narrative while Reagan-Bush were still in office, even though the proffered excuse was, on its face, perfectly absurd.
 So Reagan-Bush got away with it.
 And when Bush became president in 1989 he pardoned anybody still being prosecuted for Iran-Contra crimes.

 As you might expect, the evidence has soundly refuted the Reagan-Bush narrative.